 A qualified attorney will take you by the hand and make sure you don't accept any money too soon.

 Maximize your recovery now

-Following this list will help you maximize your recovery after a car accident.
+Following this list will help you maximize your recovery after a car accident in Georgia.

 You want to be sure you get the compensation you deserve following your accident.